 Camicazi had smile at her childhood friend; at the way he held the Terror like parent would a child.

-Hiccup chuckled, knowing it would be futile to ever try and argue the point.
+Hiccup chuckled, knowing he could never argue the point.

 "Here, try this spot..."